senaite/senaite.sync/README.rst

 If your aim is just to migrate and update your source instance as a new one, you only need to fill required fields from the Add View.
 Since there is no Advanced configuration, SYNC will just connect to the Remote, get all the data and Fetch it as it is in the Remote.
-Figure [fig:ex\_conf] presents an example of configuration for migration.
-If you fill all the fields properly and click on *Save and Fetch* button, data will be fetched and in the end you will see an informing message like the one presented in Figure [fig:fetch\_finished].
+The image above presents an example of configuration for migration.
+If you fill all the fields properly and click on *Save and Fetch* button, data will be fetched and in the end you will see an informing message like the one presented in the image below.
 It means you are ready to run Import Step now.
 Click on *Show Remotes* button at the bottom of the page and go to Remote Listing View.
 You will see that now there is some information regarding your Remote Configuration.
-Figure [fig:fetched\_data] illustrates what each section of the *Remote Table* means with a real example.
+The last image of this section illustrates what each section of the *Remote Table* means with a real example.

 We will give more information about other parts later but for now you